-Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice.
+Authority: Canadian Association for Conservation - Code of Ethics and Guidance for

 Canadian Council for Archives, Code of Ethics.
 Canadian Museum Association, Ethics Guidelines.

 IIC-CG and CAPC's Code of Ethics and Guidelines for Practice.
-Ontario College of Teachers, Ethical Standards for the Teaching Profession.
-Ontario Ministry of Tourism and Culture, Standards for Community Museums.
+Ontario College of Teachers, Ethical Standards for the Teaching

+Profession.
-Approved: Moved by R. Beal, seconded by S. McCormack, carried, March 1, 1990

-Revised: Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001

-Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006
+Approved: Moved by R. Beal, seconded by S. McCormack, carried, March 1, 1990 Revised: Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001 Revised: Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12,

-Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8, 2009
+Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried, January 8,